-Jesus grew up in Nazareth, Northern Israel, the oldest of half a dozen half brothers and sisters.
-He worked to support the family as a carpenter or stonemason (tekton) after his stepfather Joseph died.
+Jesus grew up in Nazareth, Northern Israel, the oldest of half-a-dozen half brothers and sisters.
+He worked until the age of 30 to support the family as a carpenter or stonemason (tekton) after his stepfather Joseph died.
 We know little about his formative years except for a visit to Jerusalem when he was twelve:

 And He said to them, “Why did you seek Me?
 Did you not know that I must be about My Father’s business?”
 But they did not understand the statement which He spoke to them.

 Then He went down with them and came to Nazareth, and was subject to them, but His mother kept all these things in her heart.
 And Jesus increased in wisdom and stature, and in favor with God and men.”
 (Luke 2:40-52)

 It was unusual for a boy or girl in Israel not to marry in their teen years, circumstances permitting.
 Jesus knew early on that He had a different calling.
 He stayed single.